Our History

 Our Journey to Becoming an Integrated System

 Each of Samaritan’s five hospitals can chronicle its caring service to the community.
-The history of the regional network that is today called Samaritan Health Services is now more than a decade old.
+The history of the regional network that is today called Samaritan Health Services is now more than two decades old.

 Born of a common mission to provide exemplary health care and keep decision-making local, Lebanon’s Mid-Valley Healthcare and Corvallis’ Samaritan, Inc. were the first to merge in 1997 to form the nonprofit Samaritan Health Services.
 The merger reflected the belief that an integrated organization would serve their communities more effectively and efficiently.